-En español | More than a third of American companies are hiring contract or temporary workers this year, according to a survey of more than 3,000 hiring managers and human resource professionals by CareerBuilder and Harris Interactive.
+En español | Temporary workers are accounting for a larger share of the employee base within organizations.
+Forty-two percent of employers plan to hire temporary or contract workers in 2014, up from 40 percent last year, according to a survey of more than 2,201 hiring managers and human resource professionals by CareerBuilder and Harris Interactive.

-Taking on temporary workers can save a fast-growing small business from overstaffing while testing out future employees, says Gwenn Rosener, a founder of Flexforce Professionals, a recruiting and staffing company in the Washington, D.C., area.
+Taking on temporary workers can save a fast-growing small business from overstaffing while testing out future employees, says Gwenn Rosener, a founder of FlexProfessionals, a recruiting and staffing company in the Washington, D.C., area.

 The work can be an attractive option if you're retired and need extra money.
 If you're employed and looking to switch careers or land a new position, contract work allows you to try out a job and keep your résumé alive at the same time.

-If you're looking for a full-time job with benefits, that might be hard to find these days.
+If you're looking for a full-time job with benefits, that might be harder to find these days.
 But contract work could lead to full-time employment, so think of it as an opportunity to impress.

 If that schedule appeals to you, here are five small-business jobs you might consider.
-Rosener says these jobs "require special knowledge or expertise that the [small business] owners don't have, nor have the time to learn."
+Rosener says these jobs "require special knowledge or expertise that the [small-business] owners don't have, nor have the time to learn."

-Pay ranges, which will vary based on factors such as experience and where you live, are primarily derived from U.S. Department of Labor data.
-For more salary examples, check out the Bureau of Labor Statistics' "Occupational Outlook Handbook."
+Pay ranges will vary based on experience and where you live, and are primarily derived from U.S. Department of Labor data.
+For more salary examples, check out the Bureau of Labor Statistics' Occupational Outlook Handbook.

 1. Bookkeeping and accounting